Adron/adron.github.io/_working/contents/docs/unix-101-pt1-file-manipulation/index.md

 ---
 The following is a list of the rudimentary commands for Linux and Unix to copy, move, list, review, and otherwise manage and maintain the files and directories on the Linux or Unix machine.

-* `ls` This command lists the files in a directory, and with certain switches will list permissions, size, date craeted, and various other information.
+* The `ls` command lists the files in a directory, and with certain switches will list permissions, size, date craeted, and various other information.
 The `ls` has a number of switches, which I've shown in the following examples.

 **Examples:**